ElaineYanxi-Chen/p8105_hw6_yc4017/README.md

-# This is the repo for DS I p8105 Homework 6.
+# This is the repo for p8105 Homework 6.

+# Last homework yayayayayay!!

+# Vamos Argentina!